-For is unoting from the discription of the interval of the contrast of the con The state influence of the state of the stat
+For is unoting from the discription of the interval of the contrast of the con The state induces a solution of the second consideration of the second s

 BOSTON, BATTEDAY, OCTOBER 3.
 1864

 PUBLICATION OFFICE AND BOOKATORE.
 9 Conworth ML formerty Montgomery Place .. earner Province Street Lawer Floor .